 Beware of all the so-called organic or natural bug remedies out there.
 Just because someone calls something organic doesn’t mean it’s organic.
 Case in point- Dawn dish soap recipes to kill bugs and weeds is NOT organic or natural.
 Read the label on a bottle of Dawn and you’ll find there’s nothing organic about it.
 However, if I can kill bugs with Dawn soap, I will choose that over chemical sprays that harm good bugs that are in the vicinity of where I’m spraying.

 We have a terrible time with box elder bugs and Dawn soap and water kills them, so that’s what we use.
 Is it organic, probably not.
-Also a good point to make when using Dawn soap and most organic sprays, the liquid must come in contact with the bug, because the sprays have little or no residual effect.
+Also a good point to make when using Dawn soap and most insecticidal soap sprays, the liquid must come in contact with the bug, because the sprays have little or no residual effect.

 Natural Garden Pest Control Spray